AgyLuczak/GIANDS-the-building-company/readme.md

 - Time-snap video showing a project from start to finish, placed on the bottom of the page.
 As I don't have an authentic video yet, I've used a placeholder sourced from youtube.
 The purpose of the video is to show the team in action and show different stages of a project in a more vivid way.
 The video is initiated by users by clicking on the play button.

+- 'Our projects' section is placed at the top of Our projects page.
+This section describes services offered by the company in more details.
+The section is divided into 4 parts, each starting with an icon and a heading next to it.
+The section is responive and on smaller screens the elements are placed one under the other, making the content easy to read on small devices.
+The background colour is light grey and the text is dark grey making the text clear.

+- The gallery is placed under 'Our projects' section.
+I used lightbox responsive gallery.
+The photos are put in 2 rows of three images.
+On smaller screen the images are stacked on top of each other.
+Images are enlarged to a full screen when clicked upon.
+The photos show previous projects undertaken by the company.
+One of the images is a photo of the team.